City Guides

 What to Order

-Get your standard Slinger, or go light by getting the Devil’s Delight, which leaves the hamburger patties off.
-Rumor has it that they occasionally offer a Super Slinger that has either tamales or a burrito under the chili.
-If it’s available, get the tamale version of this classic St. Louis food.
+Get your standard Slinger, or go for a lighter breakfast in St. Louis by getting the Devil’s Delight, which leaves the meat patties off.
+The eatery even occasionally offers a Super Slinger that has tamales or a burrito under the chili.
+If it’s available, we highly recommend the tamale version of this classic St. Louis food.

 Courtesy Diner | Multiple Locations | $